DaoAI-Robotics-Inc/daoai_vision_user_manual/docs/template-usage/mono-3d/mono-3d-template.rst

 Manual
 """"""
-The data flow for this flowchart is basicly gathering the camera captured image, mod finder result, and robot pose into **Mono 3D** Accumulate mode and use **Mono 3D** final mode to generate a training file.
+The data flow for this flowchart is basically gathering the camera captured image, mod finder result, and robot pose into **Mono 3D** Accumulate mode and use **Mono 3D** final mode to generate a training file.

 .. image:: Images/mono-3d-manual.png
     :align: center

 Mono Train
 """"""""""
 The data flow for this flowchart is similar to **Manual**.
-Instead of aquiring image from camera and pose from robot read, it gets data from assembled bag, plus mod finder result into **Mono 3D** Accumulate mode and use **Mono 3D** final mode to generate a training file.
+Instead of acquiring image from camera and pose from robot read, it gets data from assembled bag, plus mod finder result into **Mono 3D** Accumulate mode and use **Mono 3D** final mode to generate a training file.
 If **Mono 3D** Set feature mode is used, none of the data will be needed.

 .. image:: Images/mono-3d-mono-train.png
     :align: center